ml6team/fondant/examples/README.md

 # Examples

-This folder contains examples that illustrate Express to speed up the creation of KubeFlow components and pipelines.
+This folder contains examples that illustrate Fondant to speed up the creation of KubeFlow components and pipelines.